lesnikyan/lisapet/readme.md

 res = foo5(y -> y * 3)(33)
 ```

 ### 15.4 Closures.
+- Definition-related context.
-Lambdas can use things defined in the function where lambda was defined,
+Lambdas or internal functions can use things defined in the function where they was defined,
 including another lambdas passed into a parent function.
 ```golang
 func getLamb(n, ff)